High in the Clouds (film)

-High in the Clouds is an upcoming animated musical film directed by Toby Genkel and written by Jon Croker.
-It is based on the novel of the same name by Paul McCartney, Geoff Dunbar and Philip Ardagh, produced by Gaumont Animation and distributed by Gaumont.
+High in the Clouds is an upcoming animated musical adventure comedy film directed by Toby Genkel and written by Jon Croker.
+It is based on the novel of the same name by Paul McCartney, Geoff Dunbar and Philip Ardagh, produced by Gaumont Animation and distributed by Gaumont in France.
 The film stars Himesh Patel, Celine Dion, Hannah Waddingham, Paul McCartney, Idris Elba, Lionel Richie, Ringo Starr, Jimmy Fallon, Clémence Poésy, Pom Klementieff and Alain Chabat.

 Premise

 High in the Clouds centers on a whimsical teenage squirrel (Wirral) who finds himself pulled into an eccentric team of teenage rebels, after he accidentally offends a tyrannical owl leader (Gretsch) that steals the voice of anyone who upstages her.